SouthbankSoftware/proofable/node_sdk/README.md

 This is a hello world example written in TypeScript that demonstrates how to:

-- create a gRPC client
+- create a Proofable API client

 - prove a bunch of key-values to Ethereum Testnet within a minute